pablovargasmejia/SIREN/README.md

 ## Citations

-If you use SIREN in your research or projects, please cite the following tools and libraries:
+If you use **SIREN** in your research or projects, please cite the following tools and resources:

-- RNAhybrid – for off‑target evaluation.
+- **SIREN** – please cite this GitHub repository (a paper is not yet available).
-- Primer3 – for primer design.
+- **RNAhybrid** – Rehmsmeier, M., Steffen, P., Höchsmann, M., & Giegerich, R. (2004).
+Fast and effective prediction of microRNA/target duplexes. *RNA*, 10(10), 1507–1517.

 For any issues, feature requests, or further questions, please open an issue on GitHub.
 Happy RNAi designing!